cmoeser5/Develop-Austin-ML/proposal.md

     * Map of Austin
     * Description of Project
     * Preview of database
-* Route 2: User input into Database
-    * Input data of location, name, type and rating
-* Route 3: User Input & Recommendations
+* Route 2: User Input & Recommendations
     * User to select interests/ratings/locations
     * Return recommendations/predictions of locations to visit around Austin based on the user's selection
     * Map showing the recommenations